bugjam/hass-isolarcloud/README.md

 ## Status
 This integration is quite new and might still have bugs.
 It runs on my HomeAssistant installation but it is not a "proven" product yet.

 The iSolarCloud API itself is also new and does not seem very mature.
-Their OAuth2 implementation required some workarounds, I will document more details on them soon.
+Their OAuth2 implementation required some workarounds as explained [below](#oauth2-flow).

 ## Sensors